vindarel/ABStock/README.md

 Current features:

 - show the catalogue
-- search it
+- search it (by title, authors, publisher, shelf…)
-- the user adds books in his basket
+- the user adds books in his or her basket
-- and he sends an **email** from the app to the shop owner to pass command.
+- (s)he fills a confirmation form which sends an **email** to the shop owner to pass command
+- the DB is synced every night.

 Interested?
 Please get in touch.